bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fraenkel.md

 **Abraham Fraenkel** was a German-born  mathematician who made contributions to axiomatic set theory.
 He is the **F** in the **ZFC** axioms for set theory.

 ### Mathematical Profile (Excerpt):
-* Abraham, the subject of this biography, was known as Adolf until later in his life when he went to Palestine and from that time on called himself Abraham.
 * However, to avoid confusion, we will refer to him as Abraham throughout this biography.
-* Fraenkel began his education at the age of five when his parents employed a private tutor for the young child.
 * He entered the Luitpold Gymnasium which had been founded by Prince Luitpold of Bavaria in 1891, the year in which Fraenkel was born.
 * Fraenkel was an outstanding pupil, receiving the grade "very good" in every subject he studied.
 * In common with most students in Germany in his time, Fraenkel studied for periods at different universities.
 * Fraenkel served in the German army, mostly involved in the medical corps but also for a short time in the meteorological service.
-* Finding a home in which to live was very difficult in post-war Germany and Fraenkel and his wife lived in a flat in Kurt Hensel's Marburg home.
 * Fraenkel had submitted his set theory book Einleitung in die Mengenlehre Ⓣ(Introduction to set theory) to the publisher Teubner, but it had been rejected.
 * In 1921 Fraenkel published Die neueren Ideen zur Grundlageng der Analysis und Mengenlehre Ⓣ(The newer ideas in the basics of calculus and set theory) and, in the following year, Über den Begriff "definit" und die Unabhängigkeit des Auswahlaxioms Ⓣ(On the notion of 'definite' and the independence of the  axiom of choice), Zu den Grundlagen der Cantor-Zermeloschen Mengenlehre Ⓣ(On the foundations of  Cantor-Zermelo set theory) and Axiomatische Begründung der transfiniten Kardinalzahlen Ⓣ(Axiomatic justification of transfinite cardinal numbers).
 * This work presented in these papers came out of Fraenkel's research on the independence of Zermelo's set theory postulates.